What Is The Factor Of 40

 • Real-world Example: To find the prime factorization of 40, start by breaking it into 4 x 10.
 Then, break 4 into 2 x 2 and 10 into 2 x 5.
 The prime factors are 2, 2, 2, and 5.

-4. Leverage Online Tools and Resources
+4. take advantage of Online Tools and Resources

 • Real-world Example: Use an online prime factorization calculator to check your answers and understand the steps involved.
 These tools can also provide insights into more complex numbers.